gardenlinux/gardenlinux/docs/architecture/decisions/0031-builder-glci-interface.md

 - enforce additional assumptions about structure,
 - reinterpret semantics,
-- or impose constraints beyond what is explicitly defined here.
+- or impose constraints beyond what is explicitly defined in this and subsequent ADRs.

 ---